borislav-rakic/COBOL-The-missing-PERIOD/README.md

 To play the game, you can either install the correct binary for your system under the "Releases" tab, or you can clone the GitHub repository and compile the game yourself using a COBOL compiler.
 If you want to compile it yourself, I recommend the GnuCOBOL compiler:
 - https://gnucobol.sourceforge.io

-Once you have the binary, you can run it either by double clicking on it, or by executing the following command:
+Once you have the binary, you can run it by executing the following command:

 Windows:
 ```